mbentley/docker-omada-controller/README.md

 <details>
 <summary>Click to expand docker build instructions</summary>

 As of the Omada Controller version 4.x, the Dockerfiles have been simplified so that there is a unified Dockerfile.
 There are some differences between the build steps for `amd64`, `arm64`, and `armv7l`.
-These changes will happen automatically if you use the following build-args:
+These changes will happen automatically if you use the build-args `INSTALL_VER` and `ARCH`.
+For possible `INSTALL_VER` values, see [mbentley/docker-omada-controller-url](https://github.com/mbentley/docker-omada-controller-url/blob/master/omada_ver_to_url.sh):

 ### `amd64`